 Q. What is the difference between a flood insurance policy issued by the NFIP and a policy issued by an insurance company?
 Does one provide better coverage than the other?

-Q. How can I obtain insurance coverage to protect my home and contents from damage caused by flooding?
+Q. How can I get insurance coverage to protect my home and contents from damage caused by flooding?

-A. The NFIP makes flood insurance available to people who live in communities that participate in the NFIP.
-Contact your agent or the NFIP at 1-888-225-5356 to purchase a NFIP policy.
+A. NFIP makes flood insurance available to people who live in communities that participate in the NFIP.
+Contact your agent or the NFIP at 1-888-225-5356 to buy a NFIP policy.
 The home need not be near a body of water or in a floodplain to qualify.

 Q. Why would I buy flood insurance if my property is in a low or moderate risk area?

 A. Twenty to 25 percent of all flood insurance claims come from low to moderate risk areas.

 Q. Can I buy flood insurance if I rent?

 A. You can buy up to $100,000 of flood insurance for your contents.

 Q. How much flood insurance can I buy?

 A. You can buy up to $250,000 for the dwelling and $100,000 for your contents.